Government Medical College, Thiruvananthapuram: Achievements

 The college follows the Kerala model of health care.
 The state has maintained health indices at par with developed nations, well above the national averages.
 This has been studied by a number of agencies for use in other states of India and developing nations.
 During the 1950s Asian flu pandemic, it was the principal institute to isolate and research the virus.

 It was ranked 21st in an India Today survey.
-The college has a good clinical record, but has been lagging in research.
-In 2024, the college was ranked 42nd among medical college in India by National Institutional Ranking Framework (NIRF).
+The college has a good clinical record and in 2024, the college was ranked 42nd among medical college in India by National Institutional Ranking Framework (NIRF).

 SAT Mix, developed by doctors and nutritionists at SAT Hospital, is used throughout India to manage childhood malnutrition and is a cost-effective measure to reduce infant mortality.
 The Thiruvananthapuram Development Chart, a scale to assess child development, was developed by the Child Development Center and is recommended for community developmental assessment.
 The college is one of 15 across India to be connected through the National Knowledge Commission's National Knowledge Network to integrate its knowledge base with the global scientific community.